Peter of Verona: Legends

-According to Dominican tradition Peter often conversed with the saints, including the virgin martyrs Catherine, Agnes and Cecilia.
+According to Dominican tradition, Peter often conversed with the saints, including the virgin martyrs Catherine, Agnes, and Cecilia.

 Once, when preaching to a vast crowd under the burning sun, the heretics challenged him to procure shade for his listeners.
-As he prayed, a cloud overshadowed the audience.
+According to the legend, a cloud overshadowed the audience as he prayed.

 Veneration

 Peter's body was carried to Milan and laid in the Church of Sant'Eustorgio, where an ornate mausoleum, the work of Balduccio Pisano, was erected to his memory.
 Since the eighteenth century this has been located in the Portinari Chapel.

-Many miracles were attributed to him while alive, and even more after his martyrdom.
+Many miracles were attributed to him during his life and even more after his martyrdom.

-Peter was canonized by Pope Innocent IV on March 9, 1253, the fastest canonization in papal history.
+Peter's canonisation by Pope Innocent IV on 9 March 1253 was the fastest in papal history.
 St Peter the Martyr's feast day is 6 April although his Dominican brothers celebrate it on 4 June.
-From 1586, when the feast day was inserted in the General Roman Calendar, to 1969, when it was removed on the grounds of the limited importance now attached to the saint internationally, the celebration was on 29 April.
-(6 April, his death date, was not used because it would too often conflict with the Easter Triduum.)
+From 1586, when the feast day was inserted in the General Roman Calendar, to 1969, when it was removed on the grounds of the limited importance now attached to the saint internationally, the celebration was on 29 April; 6 April, the date of his death, was not used because it would too often conflict with the Easter Triduum.
 The Church of Santa Maria Antiqua in Verona is co-entitled to him.

 Carino, the assassin, later repented and confessed his crime.
 He converted to the Catholic church and eventually became a lay brother in the Dominican convent of Forlì.
 He is the subject of a local cult as Blessed Carino of Balsamo.

 The sculptures on the great door of S. Anastasia, the Dominican Church in Verona, represent scenes from the life of St. Peter Martyr.